 extensively in Europe, Asia and the United States.
 She has worked with notable conductors and has appeared as a guest soloist with many Orchestras in such works as Mahler’s Symphony No. 4, Beethoven's Mass in C, and the Brahms, Fauré and Mozart Requiems, to name a few.

 She is the recipient of numerous awards including the Gerda Lissner Opera competition,

-MacAllister Opera competition, the Metropolitan Opera National Council Auditions, the Jenny Lind Soprano Competition, the Rosa Ponselle Competition, the Giulio Gari Foundation Opera Competition and the Liederkranz Competition and was the first ever recipient of the Randolph "Randy" Mickelson Memorial Fund Award.
-De Trejo is also a recipient of a career grant from Career Bridges Foundation and the Sergio Franchi Foundation and was honored to be recommended for the Richard Tucker Career Grant Awards.
+MacAllister Opera competition, the Metropolitan Opera National Council auditions, the Jenny Lind Soprano competition, the Rosa Ponselle competition, the Giulio Gari Foundation Opera competition and the Liederkranz Foundation competition and was the first ever recipient of the Randolph "Randy" Mickelson Memorial Fund Award.
+De Trejo is also a recipient of a career grant from the Career Bridges Foundation and the Sergio Franchi Foundation, and was honored to be recommended for the Richard Tucker Career Grant Awards.

-Kasarova, Nina Stemma, and Alfred Muff under the direction of Franz Welser-Möst and Sven Erich Bechtolf live from Opernhaus Zürich.Ms.
-De Trejo attended Loyola University, New Orleans, where she received a Bachelor's of Music in Performance and Yale University, receiving her Master of Music.
-After her studies, Ms. De Trejo joined the International Opera Studio of the Opernhaus Zürich.
-Elizabeth is now also a member of the executive board of the art song competition and organization, Joy In Singing Foundation, The Art Song Institute and additionally has an international training studio, Studio De Trejo, that focuses on the Bel Canto technique.
+Kasarova, Nina Stemma, and Alfred Muff under the direction of Franz Welser-Möst and Sven Erich Bechtolf, live from Opernhaus Zürich.
+She attended Loyola Universitywhere she received a Bachelor of Music degree in Performance, and Yale University, earning her Master of Music.
+Post graduation, Ms. De Trejo joined the International Opera Studio of the Opernhaus Zürich.
+Elizabeth is President of Joy In Singing, The Art Song Institute and heads her teaching studio, Studio De Trejo, an elite and refined study studio focusing on Bel Canto vocal technique.